Khalil Ahmed

 Khalil Ahmed (3 March 1936 – 22 July 1997) was a Pakistani composer for radio, television, and films.
 He started his career with film Aanchal (1962) and remained one of the leading music directors in Pakistan in the 1960s.

-He composed several memorable songs for Pakistan Television in the late-1970s and 1980s.
+He composed several memorable songs for Radio Pakistan and Pakistan Television in the 1960s, 1970s and 1980s.

 Early life

 Khalil Ahmed was born on 3 March 1936, in Agra, British India.
 He migrated to Pakistan in 1952.

 Career

 Film

 Khalil Ahmed made his music debut with director Al-Hamid's film Aanchal (1962), which was released on 7 December 1962.
 Starring: Shamim Ara, Darpan, Saba and Talish.
 The song "kisi chaman mein raho, bahar ban ke raho" (singer Ahmed Rushdi) became a smash hit in Pakistan and established Khalil's name as a film composer.
 He quickly became one of the stalwarts of Pakistani film industry.